 Jackson Man Pleads Guilty to Federal Civil Rights Charge of Desecrating Religious Paraphernalia

-JACKSON, TN—Justin Shawn Baker, 25, of Jackson, Tennessee, pleaded guilty today to violating the civil rights of students and faculty of the Margolin Hebrew Academy by defacing a Torah and religious prayer books, announced U.S. Attorney Edward L. Stanton, III.
+JACKSON, TN—Justin Shawn Baker, 25, of Jackson, Tennessee, was sentenced to 12 months in prison following his guilty plea of violating the civil rights of students and faculty of the Margolin Hebrew Academy by defacing a Torah and religious prayer books, announced U.S. Attorney Edward L. Stanton III.

 The facts presented today further revealed Baker admitted that while employed as a security guard at the hotel, he discovered the items in the room and defaced the Torah, the prayer books, and the musical instruments with profanity, anti-Semitic phrases, and Satanic writing.
 He also admitted to spitting on the Torah.
 Photographic evidence presented during the hearing confirmed that the Torah was defaced with profanity and phrases including “Hail Satan.”

-This case was investigated by the FBI and is being prosecuted by Executive Assistant U.S. Attorney Larry Laurenzi and Trial Attorney Douglas Kern of the Civil Rights Division’s Criminal Section.
+This case was investigated by the FBI and is being prosecuted by First Assistant U.S. Attorney Larry Laurenzi and Trial Attorney Douglas Kern of the Civil Rights Division’s Criminal Section.